DavidRMorphew/google-books-cli/README.md

 ## Installation

-To install the program, open Terminal and run the following command:
+To install the program, open your Terminal and run the following command:

 ```bash
 git clone git@github.com:DavidRMorphew/google-books-cli.git